rakeshmerugu/assignment-merugu/README.md

 ***
 # Pitchy Quote

-> This is the way to success
+> This is the way to success.

-> Love Knows no bargaining
+> Love Knows no bargaining.

 *swami vivekanada*